ejb231/SyncCore/README.md

 ## Security

+- **Certificate-based authentication (TOFU)** — each node generates a unique RSA key pair.
+Peers authenticate by signing requests with their private key.
+The first time two nodes meet, you approve the pairing in the dashboard.
+After that, identity is verified cryptographically via the pinned public key — no shared secrets needed.
+- **Trust store** — approved peer identities are stored in `trusted_peers.json`.
+You can revoke any peer at any time from the dashboard.
+- **Request signing** — sync requests include `X-Device-ID`, `X-Timestamp`, and `X-Signature` headers.
+Signatures use RSA-PSS with a 5-minute timestamp window to prevent replay attacks.
 - **TLS everywhere** — all peer communication uses HTTPS with auto-generated self-signed certificates.
 Set `VERIFY_TLS=true` when all nodes share a CA for full certificate validation.
-- **API key authentication** — every sync request requires a shared `API_KEY` header.
-- **Admin token** — the web dashboard and management API require a separate `ADMIN_TOKEN`.
-It is printed in full only on first run, then truncated in logs.
+- **Admin token** — the web dashboard and management API require an `Authorization: Bearer <token>` header.
+The token is printed in full only on first run, then truncated in logs.
 - **Constant-time auth** — all token/key comparisons use `hmac.compare_digest` to prevent timing attacks.
-- **Private key protection** — TLS private keys are restricted to the current user (icacls on Windows, chmod 600 on Unix).
+- **Private key protection** — TLS private keys and `.env` are restricted to the current user (`icacls` on Windows, `chmod 600` on Unix).
 - **Upload rate limiting** — 60 uploads per minute per IP to prevent abuse.
+- **Gzip bomb protection** — decompressed uploads are capped at the configured `MAX_UPLOAD_MB`.
 - **Path traversal protection** — all file endpoints validate that resolved paths stay within the sync folder.
 - **Atomic writes** — files are written to a temporary `.synctmp` file then atomically renamed, preventing partial reads.
+- **Graceful shutdown** — Ctrl+C cleanly shuts down the server, releases the port, stops all background threads, and closes the database.

 ---

 ## Connecting Two Machines

+SyncCore uses a **trust-on-first-use (TOFU)** model — no shared API keys needed.

 1. Install and start SyncCore on both machines
+2. Both nodes will automatically discover each other if they're on the same LAN
-2. On Machine A, go to **Peers** in the dashboard and add Machine B's URL (e.g. `https://192.168.1.10:8443`)
+3. On Machine A, go to **Peers** in the dashboard — Machine B will appear under "Discovered on LAN"
+4. Click **Pair** next to Machine B. Machine A will trust Machine B immediately, and Machine B will see a pending approval request
+5. On Machine B, go to **Peers** and click **Approve** to complete mutual trust
-3. Machine B will automatically appear.
-Files will start syncing in both directions.
+6. Files will start syncing in both directions

-Both machines must use the **same API key**.
-Set it in the `.env` file or through the dashboard before connecting.
+For machines on different networks, enter the URL manually (e.g. `https://192.168.1.10:8443`) in the Peers page.

 ---